veebch/walkman/README.md

 Download the original resolution audio files from Plex playlists and add to a portable music player.

-You can specify Playlists to ignore.
-Works best when you keep a relatively small playlist for use on your travels.

 # Dependencies

 Uses `plexapi` module.
 Install it with the command: